Iler22/Team-Profile/README.md

 To install dependencies, run the following:

 To install this application, clone the code into your terminal for the respective repository.
-Then, install npm by entering the command npm init into the terminal.
-Inquirer must then be installed by entering npm install inquirer.
-Finally, the program can then be run by entering npm start into the command line, and answering each question appropriately.
+Then, install npm by entering the command `npm init -y` into the terminal.
+Inquirer must then be installed by entering `npm install inquirer`.
+Finally, the program can then be run by entering `npm start` into the command line, and answering each question appropriately.

 ## Usage